-Video-modelling is a way to teach new skills or behaviour to children with autism spectrum disorder (ASD).
+Video-modelling is a way to teach new skills or behaviour to autistic children.
 The video shows someone doing a skill or behaviour.
 The child watching the video copies the skill or behaviour.

 There are 4 types of video-modelling:

 - Basic video-modelling: this uses other adults, peers or animation as models.

-- Video self-modelling: this uses the child with ASD as the model.
+- Video self-modelling: this uses the autistic child as the model.

 - Point of view video-modelling: this shows what completing the task would look like from the child’s point of view.
 For example, the video shows a pair of hands doing a task.

-- Video-prompting: this breaks up a task like brushing teeth into steps that the child watches as he completes the task.
+- Video-prompting: this breaks up a task like brushing teeth into steps that the child watches as they complete the task.

 Who is video-modelling for?

-Video-modelling can be used for children and teenagers with autism spectrum disorder (ASD).
+Video-modelling can be used for autistic children and teenagers.

 What is video-modelling used for?

-Video-modelling is used to help children with autism spectrum disorder (ASD) learn new skills like social, communication, play and daily living skills.
+Video-modelling is used to help autistic children learn new skills like social, communication, play and daily living skills.
 It’s also used to help children change their behaviour.
-For example, it can be used to reduce problem behaviour like aggression and tantrums.
+For example, it can be used to reduce challenging behaviour like aggression and tantrums.

 Where does video-modelling come from?

-Video-modelling was first used for a child with autism spectrum disorder (ASD) in 1982 by researchers Monika Steinborn and Terry J. Knapp.
+Video-modelling was first used for an autistic child in 1982 by researchers Monika Steinborn and Terry J. Knapp.
 They used videos of local streets to teach the child pedestrian skills.

-Since then, various professionals have used video-modelling to teach a range of skills and behaviour to people with ASD.
+Since then, various professionals have used video-modelling to teach a range of skills and behaviour to autistic people.

 What is the idea behind video-modelling for autistic children?

 Video-modelling is based on Albert Bandura’s social learning theory (1977).
 According to this theory, people learn from each other by watching and copying.

-For children with autism spectrum disorder (ASD), video-modelling seems to be more motivating and less threatening than face-to-face modelling.
-It also lets children with ASD focus on one aspect of a skill or behaviour at a time.
-They can watch the video as many times as they need to learn the skill.
+For autistic children, video-modelling seems to be more motivating and less threatening than face-to-face modelling.
+It also lets autistic children focus on one aspect of a skill or behaviour at a time.
+They can watch the video as many times as needed to learn the skill.